discordjs/guide/guide/voice/optimisation-and-troubleshooting.md

 ## Stuttering/choppy streams

-This is likely due to a poor network connection, or your machine not having enough resources to play audio smoothly.
+This is likely due to a poor network connection or your machine not having enough resources to play audio smoothly.
 This can be identified if the following occur:

 1. Audio playback is only choppy on a specific network or machine.
-2. There is a high rate of packet loss (you can identify this by joining a voice channel in Discord, clicking the signal indicator, selecting your bot and viewing the rate of packet loss).
+2. There is a high rate of packet loss (you can identify this by joining a voice channel in Discord, clicking the signal indicator, selecting your bot, and viewing the rate of packet loss).

 Besides allocating more resources to your bot and having a better network connection, there are also a few techniques we can use to try and improve performance to make playback smoother: